albusfangautonomy/control_notes/notes/important_plots.md

 <img src="../figures/nyquist_bode.png" alt="Nyquist Plot and Bode plot" width="500" height="300">
 <img src="../figures/nyquist_margin.png" alt="Nyquist Plot Margins" width="300">

+### Important Notes on Nyquist Plot

+1. If the open loop system is stable (ie. $$L(s)$$ doesn't have any RHP poles), Nyquist plot should not encircle -1 and if it does, it means the closed loop system is unstable.
+2. If the open loop system is unstable (ie. there are RHP poles), Nyquist plot needs to encircle the -1 point $$N = Z - P$$ times **clockwise**.
+This way the closed loop system is stable and the open loop system is called stabilizable.
+3. For a **strictly proper** or **non-strictly proper** transfer function, all infinite points not on the imaginary axis on the S-plane are mapped to one single point on the W-plane
+  1. For strictly proper systems, that point is the origin.
+  2. For nonstrictly proper systems, that point is a non-zero constant with **no phase** ie the point lies on the positive x-axis.

 ### Nyquist Plot Stability analysis (benefits)
 1. for minimum phase and stable open loop systems, don't corss the cricitical point (-1,0)